 5. You can have had some short works published but not a solo book.
 (Poetry pamphlet/collections and self-published excepted)

-7. Judges are Cathy Galvin, Paul McVeigh and previous residency winner Hilary White.
+7. Judges are Paul McVeigh and three previous residency winners Patrick Holloway, Teneya Steed and Hilary A. White.

 IMPORTANT INFORMATION

 The two bedrooms in the cottage are in its converted attic.
-Three important things to consider; firstly, the short staircase to the attic very study but steep.
-Secondly, the bedrooms are adjoining.
-Thirdly, there is only one toilet/shower for you both to share and it is downstairs.
+Three important things to consider; firstly, the short staircase to the attic is very sturdy butsteep.
+Bring socks and/or slippers with good grip.

 If the stairs are off-putting, the ground floor has a daybed that extends into a double.
-The out building is single floored but there is a slight grass incline to access it.
+The out building is single floored but there is a grass incline to access it.

-You are out in the countryside in the middle of national park with beautiful scenery and walks.
+You are in the countryside in the middle of national park with beautiful scenery, outdoor swimming and walks.
 The nearest village is Glengariff, a 10-15 min drive, and not walkable.
 I will be staying nearby and will have a car for excursions etc.

 So happy to be returning to this festival.
 Hope to see some of you there.
 Tickets here.